MohameddMostafaa/RealTime-Alarm-Clock-AVR/README.md

 # Description

-A date and time clock which has an alarm system.

-This project is made using the AVR microcontroller and the C programming language.
+A date and time clock which has an alarm system made using the AVR microcontroller and the C programming language.

 # Schematic